CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module2/Module2.md

  - Answer:

-What does "cd" stand for?
+What part of the instructions was incomplete or unclear?

  - Answer:

-Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
-How did you solve it? (optional)

- - Answer:

-Did you consider searching google for other commands to run?
-What did you try?

- - Answer:

-What would you like to program?

- - Answer:
+Type down any class notes below this sentence:

 Lackluster responses may result in point deductions.
 -->

-* ### Save the file.
-Commit your changes and push them to your remote repository by the end of the class. `(1pts)`
+* ### Save the file, Commit your changes and push them to your remote repository by the end of the class. `(1pts)`
-* ### You may complete the answers by issuing aditional commits and pushing them before the next class.
+* ### You may complete the answers by issuing additional commits and pushing them before the next class.